prem-sh/prograd-quess/README.md

 - Then merge Master and Development branch.
 - Also create .gitignore file and add some file in gitignore.
 - And finally remove the tracking of your project.

+23 GitHub
+- Create GitHub account
+- Push all completed tasks to github repo

+24 Write a Java program for Company Insurance Policy.
+> A company insure its driver under the following conditions
+> If driver is married
+> If driver is unmarried male and age above 30
+> If driver is unmarried female and age above 25